howsoai/platform-installation-examples/configuration/ingress/alb/README.md

 alb.ingress.kubernetes.io/group.order: "1"
 ```

+### Health checks

+In the [alb-ingress.yaml](manifests/alb-ingress.yaml) health checks have also been configured in the Application Load Balancer (ALB).
+This involved both service and ingress annotations.

 For more information on the available annotations see the [AWS Load Balancer Controller documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/ingress/annotations/).

 ## Example Manifest